ETC-A/etca-spec/extensions/stack-and-functions/README.md

 # Example Function Call Snippets

-Here is an example of how a function call, header, and tail could look when only saving the `ln`, `bp`, and `sp` registers
+Here is an example of how a function call, header, and tail could look when only saving the `ln`, `bp`, and `sp` registers.

 ## Call Site